 What are the other potential side effects of Lipitor?

 Like any prescription drug, Lipitor comes with mild to severe potential side effects, including:

 - joint pain;

 Seek prompt medical attention if you experience a rapid change in your health, including any of the above mentioned symptoms.

 Who is liable for Lipitor injuries — and why?

 There are two primary categories of liable parties to consider after a drug-related injury:

 - Lipitor’s manufacturer, Pfizer, which is liable for creating, marketing and selling a potentially dangerous drug.
 These cases are known as product liability or dangerous drug claims.

 - The prescribing doctor in cases where she or he knowingly prescribed a dangerous drug where inappropriate for the patient, for instance, prescribing the drug to a pregnant woman.
 These cases are considered a medical malpractice action.

-An attorney can identify the liable parties in your own case.
+Our Fort Lauderdale medical malpractice attorney’s can help you identify the liable parties in your own case.